knpuniversity/whats-new-symfony3/knpu/console-styling.md

 blog post with the beer icon in the console?
 It's pretty much our most popular blog post... so clearly you guys love this stuff.

 Create a new `Command` directory.
-Inside, I'll take the lazy way road and have PhpStorm make me a new command called `StylesPlayCommand`.
+Inside, I'll take the lazy road and have PhpStorm make me a new command called `StylesPlayCommand`.
 Give it a name! `styles:play`.

 Start like we always do, with lame, worn-out `$output->writeln('boring')`.
 Zip over